Please make sure you check the timetable carefully and regularly before your examination(s).

 Where it is possible to arrange for you to sit the examination at an alternative time you will be required to sign a Confidentiality Agreement and you will sit your exam along with other students for whom special arrangements have been made.

-In 2019 Ramadan takes place during the May examination period.
+In 2021 Ramadan takes place during the first part of the May examination period.
 In order to support students who will be fasting here is some useful information on eating and staying well during Ramadan:

 Exams outside the main examination periods